 This series is a collaborative effort with the Center for Teaching and Learning Excellence and aims to build your skills and knowledge while engaging in conversation and discussion with colleagues during a lunch and learn format.
 Connect your work with the workshop topic and leave with concrete ideas for incorporating it into your classroom experience.
-Lunch will be provided for all participants.

-Creative Assignments and Alternative Assessments
+Creative Assignments and Alternative Assessment

 Featuring Meredith Martin, Assistant Teaching Professor, Psychology

 On April 7, 2020, Meredith shared how she engages in creative design and how she considers the needs of all the students in the classroom.
 She and participants both offered strategies to welcome all students to the classroom and make a big class feel small.
 A Zoom recording of the session is here.

 Meredith shared her presentation slides and a number of her assignments as well:

 - Creative Assignments and Alternative Assessment Slides (*pdf)

 - Defending Marissa (*pdf)